numspot/terraform-provider-numspot/docs/resources/load_balancer.md

 - `listeners` (Attributes Set) One or more listeners to create. (see [below for nested schema](#nestedatt--listeners))
 - `name` (String) The unique name of the load balancer (32 alphanumeric or hyphen characters maximum, but cannot start or end with a hyphen).
-- `subnets` (List of String) The ID of the Subnet in which you want to create the load balancer.
+- `subnets` (List of String) (Vpc only) The ID of the Subnet in which you want to create the load balancer.
 Regardless of this Subnet, the load balancer can distribute traffic to all Subnets.
 This parameter is required in a Vpc.

 ### Optional